BM2699/week02/README.md

 ## Technologies Used
 - **HTML5**: For the structure of the website.
 - **CSS 3**: For styling and layout.
-- **Javascript**: For smooth scrolling and interactivity of hero footer.
 - **Figma**: UI/UX and Hero Image design.

 ## Setup